-The Workers’ compensation system helps protect workers from financial ruin due to injuries and illnesses related to their occupation.
-Workers injured while on the job or have suffered a work-related illness can file a Worker’s Compensation claim and receive benefits to help them pay for treatment for these injuries, lost wages, and more.
-However, there are some instances of injury and illness that are not covered under Worker’s Compensation.
-Below, we will cover some injuries not covered under Workers’ Compensation and provide information about how a Worker’s Compensation attorney can help you ensure that your benefits are adequately secured.
+The workers’ compensation system helps protect workers from financial ruin due to injuries and illnesses related to their occupation.
+Workers injured while on the job or have suffered a work-related illness can file a workers’ compensation claim and receive benefits to help them pay for treatment for these injuries, lost wages, and more.
+However, workers’ compensation does not cover some injuries and illnesses.
+Below, we’ll be able to cover some injuries not covered under workers’ compensation and provide information about how a workers’ compensation attorney can help you ensure that your benefits are adequately secured.

-Commuting to and from work: Injuries resulting from driving to and from work is, in most cases, unless stated by their employer otherwise, not considered within the scope of their employment.
+Commuting to and from work: Injuries resulting from driving to and from work are, in most cases, unless stated by their employer; otherwise, not considered within the scope of their employment.

-While there may be some instances where workers’ compensation laws may not protect you, there are always exceptions and can be independent of one’s employment contract.
-It is crucial to read and understand your employment contract carefully or reach out to one of our Expert Worker’s Compensation attorneys if you are unsure what applies to your situation.
+While there may be some instances where workers’ compensation laws may not protect you, there are always exceptions, and they can be independent of one’s employment contract.
+It is crucial to read and understand your employment contract carefully or reach out to one of our expert workers’ compensation attorneys if you need clarification on what applies to your situation.

 If you are uncertain if your incident would be considered a workers’ compensation claim, below you can find some typical examples and scenarios: